colin107/WONG-Kai-Long-Colin/README.md

 # WONG-Kai-Long-Colin
 * Proactive Computer Science student with work experience at Xiaoi Shanghai Vision Research and Development Department.
-Technical skills such as Python, C/C++, k-means clustering developed through bachelor degree and self-learning.
+Technical skills such as Python, Multimedia Systems, Computer Vision, Computational Imaging, C/C++, K-means clustering developed through bachelor degree and self-learning.
 Great curiosity in technology and keen to establish a career in computer vision and machine learning.
 ## Education
 #### The Chinese University Of Hong Kong (CUHK)